FujitsuEnablingSoftwareTechnologyGmbH/cmm-documentation/cmm2.0.13_system_operators_guide/2-installation.md

 MON_INFLUXDB_RETENTION=30d
 ```

-11. Enable the required notification methods.
-Email, HipChat, PagerDuty, Slack, and Webhook can
-    be used to inform CMM users when a threshold value for an alarm is reached or exceeded.
+11. Enable the notification methods to be used to inform CMM users when a threshold value for an
+    alarm is reached or exceeded.
+    Email, Slack, and Webhook are methods supported by CMM.
+If you want to use HipChat,
+    PagerDuty, or Jira, or need an extension to the Notification Engine for exchanging  information
+    with additional external systems, contact your FUJITSU support organization.
     The notification methods to be enabled must be specified as comma-separated values for
     the NF_PLUGINS parameter in the Enable the Notification Engine plugins section.
 Use
     lower-case characters only.